calebdre/calebdre.github.io/_posts/2016-03-24-intro-to-android-development.md

 For the `centerText` variable, we're trying to get a `TextView` object rather than a `View` object so we can get all of the `TextView` specific methods, so we cast the result of the method to a `TextView`.
 Same thing with `root`.

+## ColorStates
+Before we get into listening for touches, we need a mechanism through which we can easily tell MainActivity to change the color of the background and change the message.
+We'll create a `ColorState` class that will hold whatever color and message we want to use and create a method called `applyColorState` take accepts a `ColorState` object and adjusts accordingly.

+Here's the `ColorState` class:

+{% highlight java %}
+public class ColorState implements Serializable {

+    private @ColorInt int color;
+    private String message;

+    public ColorState(@ColorInt int color, String message) {
+        this.color = color;
+        this.message = message;
+    }

+    public int getColor() {
+        return color;
+    }

+    public String getMessage() {
+        return message;
+    }
+}
+{% endhighlight %}

+This class has just a constructor that accepts the two values that we want to hold, the color and the message, and getters so that the `MainActivity` get use them.
+Something that you might not have seen before is the `@ColorInt` annotation.
+This helps enforce that the variable `color` isn't just some integer - it absolutely has to be one of the color integers.
+Intellij will complain if someone passes in an integer that isn't a colorint.
+Intellij provides other annotations like this that enforce other primitive times to be certain values.

+Some else that might be unfamiliar is the `Serializable` interface that the class implements.
+I'll explain what this is later on.

+Here's the code for the `applyColorState` method:

+{% highlight java %}
+private void applyColorState(ColorState colorState) {
+    root.setBackgroundColor(colorState.getColor());
+    centerText.setText(colorState.getMessage());
+}
+{% endhighlight %}

+`setBackgroundColor` is the method that we use on views to, you guessed it, *set the background color*.
+For any `TextView`, `setText` is the method we use to set the text.
+So whenever the user taps on a corner, we'll use this method to add the color and change the text.

+One last thing we need to do is to keep track of what the current applied `ColorState` is - it'll come in handy later on.
+Add this above the `onCreate` method:

+{% highlight java %}
+private ColorState currentColorState;
+{% endhighlight %}

 ## Listening for Touches
 Next we're going to set up event listeners so that we can respond to when the user taps each corner of the screen: